Mason Enterprise Center

 - Government contracting.

 This facility is a partnership initiative between Mason and the City of Fairfax Economic Development Authority.

 It's the largest university-based business incubator in Virginia, with more than 78 office spaces in approximately 30,000 square feet.

 Clients have access to business counselors, faculty and students.

 Contact us at 703-277-7700, or visit us at:

 This facility in Warrenton occupies a 5,470-foot space in partnership with the Fauquier County Department of Economic Development.
 There are 14 private offices, a co-working flex space for mobile entrepreneurs, and areas devoted to meetings and collaborative projects.

-Programs include include Ignite Fauguier, in which small business owners learn about challenges their peers face and "ignite" conversations about possible solutions.
+Programs include Ignite Fauquier, in which small business owners learn about challenges their peers face and "ignite" conversations about possible solutions.
 Sessions are held the second Wednesday of the month.

 Contact us at 540-216-7100, or visit us at: